 Casinos in Cancun are a relatively new addition to the endless list of things to occupy your time here in the Mexican Caribbean.

 For years local gambling laws prevented casinos from opening up in Cancun and various ‘get a rounds’ were proposed.
-These included an ambitious project to float a gambling ship located off the Cancun coast, but actually far enough away to be classed as International waters where the local laws did not apply.
+These included an ambitious project to float a gambling ship located off the Cancun coast.
+The idea being it would actually be far enough away to be classed as International waters such that local laws did not apply.

 However, despite being talked of for years nothing ever came of it.
-Cancun remained a casino free zone, with the exception of Play City Casino at Plaza Kukulcan.
+Cancun remained a casino free zone, except for Play City Casino at Plaza Kukulcan.
 Play City Casino was hardly worthy of the name though in my opinion.
 Just a few low value slot machines and certainly no real casino games such as poker, blackjack or roulette.

-Around 2010 something changed and Casinos started appearing in and around the Cancun area, and it seemed as each one opened it became bigger and grander than the last.
-I don’t know what happened to effect this change, maybe there was a change in the law or maybe it was decided to just not enforce it any more.
-But one thing is for certain, it looks as if Casinos in Cancun are here to stay.
+Around 2010 something changed and Casinos started appearing in and around the Cancun area.
+It seemed as each one opened it became bigger and grander than the last.
+A whole new option of Cancun nightlife became accessible.
+I don’t know what happened to effect this change, maybe there was a change in the law or maybe it was decided to just not enforce it anymore.
+But one thing is for certain, in 2019 it looks as if Casinos in Cancun are here to stay.

-Cancun is not Vegas and hopefully it never will be, to me there is far too much to see, do and enjoy in Cancun than to while away those precious hours gambling.
+Cancun is not Vegas and hopefully it never will be.
+To me there is far too much to see, do and enjoy in Cancun than to while away those precious hours gambling in a dark casino.
 However, for those that do enjoy the experience then you should be able to find a casino in Cancun that more than meets your needs.